 Understand you might not get everything you want all at once.
 Even the most established people in the kink community take their time when they have a new partner.
 This isn’t any different.
-Yes, you want to do All The Things after you introduce kink but you need to ease into it slowly.
+Yes, you want to do All The Things after you introduce kink, but you need to ease into it slowly.

 Realise your education in kink has only just begun.
-If you get your partner on board with the idea of being kinky, now the real education begins.
+If you get your partner on board with the idea of being kinky, now the real learning begins.
 Read, watch, and learn as much as you can.
-Additionally, come to understand that sometimes that really kinky scene with ropes, vibrators, and blindfolds isn’t going to go according to plan.
+Additionally, come to understand that sometimes that kinky scene with ropes, vibrators, and blindfolds isn’t going to go according to plan.

 If after you introduce something and the absolute worst happens - your partner completely refuses to experiment with kink or find the middle ground in your sex life - you’ll have some decisions to make.
 Stay where you are and find happiness without kink (something people do all over the world, every single day).

-Leave that relationship and look for a partner (or multiple partners) who can fulfill your kinky needs.
+Leave that relationship and look for a partner (or multiple partners) who can fulfil your kinky needs.
 Some people find kinky partners outside of their vanilla relationship (openly or secretly).
 There’s no right answer to this one.
 Only you can decide what’s best for you and your relationship.

 Ever feel down when looking at fetish images of slim models wrapped in beautiful shibari rope work?
 Does seeing promotional pictures of busty, curvy